Top 10 Health Care Trends for 2018

 Top 5 health care industry challenges and solutions for 2018

 - Population health services organizations.
-All sectors of the industry will be looking closer at determinants of health.
+All sectors of the industry will be looking closely at the determinants of health.
 To better manage rising costs, there needs to be added social determinants of health and wellness.

 - Value-based payments.
 There is a shift away from fee-for-service.
 To find new ways to lower costs and improve quality of care, value-based payment models that are outcomes-based are being tested.